ros2/design/articles/141_static_remapping.md

 #### Supporting: Change a Basename
 Changing a basename requires a wildcard which matches the entire namespace.
-The wildcard `**` is useful because it matches every possible namespace.
+The wildcard `**` is useful because it matches every possible namespace when combined with a slash.

 *Example:*